 - Wrist tendonitis (tendinitis)

-View our main content on hand care to learn more about services our hand surgeons provide.
+View our main content on hand care to learn more about the services our hand surgeons provide.

 Advanced Wrist Care in Columbus,

 North Vernon, Seymour & Greensburg

 When you visit with our specialty-trained wrist surgeons, the first step is having your wrist condition diagnosed.
 Our orthopedic specialists may perform a physical examination.
 You may also have tests run using our state-of-the-art imaging tools, including X-rays and MRI scanning, to help your doctor understand what's causing your wrist pain.
 Your doctor will explain your treatment options and develop a customized treatment plan for you, which varies based on your needs.
 For minor injuries, we offer specialized braces and splints as well as follow-up care.
 Additional nonsurgical options include physical therapy, medicine, and specialized exercises.